armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-0.md

 * Fixed an issue where you could not edit AWS server groups with the **Edit** button in the UI.
 The edit window closed immediately after you opened it.
 * Fixed an issue where names for ECS server groups were not being recognized.
 * Fixed an issue where the first deployment of a manifest that used a blue/green strategy failed to find the service load balancer.
 This occurred if the service is in the same manifest as the workload getting deployed.
-* Fixed an issue where an error occured when deleting a CRD through the UI.
+* Fixed an issue where an error occurred when deleting a CRD through the UI.
 * Fixed an issue where some caching agents for the SQL agent scheduler never executed.
 This could lead to the UI not reflecting changes caused by pipelines or pipelines not running if they were configured to use a Docker trigger.
 This issue affected all cloud providers and Docker triggers.
-* Fixed an issue where the **Expected Artifact** did not function as intended with
+* Fixed an issue in the Deploy stage when the Docker container was selected and image was set.
+The artifact information was not saved in JSON format.
+Now the  artifact information is written to the `expectedArtifact` attribute.

 ## Highlighted updates